Grab up to 60% off in Our Big Bathroom Sale!

 Optional extras and upgrades

-• Steam functions: Create a sauna-style feel at home, but they need the right ventilation and a suitable power supply.
+• Steam functions: Steam features can make the shower feel more enclosed and relaxing, but they need suitable ventilation and a safe power supply.

 • LED lighting: Adds a softer, more relaxing atmosphere and can help make the shower feel more modern.